-Windsocks are a classic Fourth of July decoration, and making them is a fun activity for kids.
-With just a few materials, such as paper cups, streamers, and string, kids can create patriotic windsocks to hang outdoors.
+Windsocks are a classic Fourth of July decoration that your kiddies will undoubtedly love creating!
+With just a few materials, such as cardstock, streamers, and string, they’ll design patriotic windsocks to blow in the breezy July wind!

 Learn More: I Heart Crafty Things